High Blood Pressure

 The key to managing the condition is first to be aware of it, through testing.
 Any adult is advised to get their blood pressure checked at least annually because it is mostly found in adults.
 As you grow older, above 40 years old, you are at a higher risk of HBP and should take extra measures to keep your blood pressure at the recommended level.

 In order to manage HBP, the underlying cause has to be determined first.
 Once the real cause of HBP is determined, with proper treatment and a lifestyle change it can be maintained well under control.

-Dr. Fazylova and Staff at ReBalance of Radiance Aesthetic & Wellness strive to provide a holistic and individualized care to help you on your journey to a better health and vibrant appearance.
+Dr. Fazylova and the staff at ReBalance of Radiance Aesthetics & Wellness strive to provide holistic and individualized care to help you on your journey to a better health and vibrant appearance.

 Do you have questions?
-To receive more information and to learn about High Blood Pressure (HBP) as a result of overactive Adrenal glands, please contact ReBalance of Radiance Aesthetic & Wellness.
+To receive more information and to learn about High Blood Pressure (HBP) as a result of overactive Adrenal glands, please contact ReBalance of Radiance Aesthetics & Wellness.
 Would like to schedule an appointment with the top Hormonal Imbalance Specialist in Midtown NYC, Dr. Natalya Fazylova, please contact our office.